Anil-Kushwaha-2002/multilingual-retrieval-ft/README.md

 LLM
 ↓
 Final answer
+``

-The current project focuses primarily on the retrieval component because retrieval quality is the central objective of the assignment.
+The current project focuses primarily on the retrieval component because retrieval quality is the central objective.

 ## 14. Failure Analysis